LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK10-D1-Debugging.md

 **For 11/27/23**

-- Upcoming due dates:
+Upcoming due dates:

 - Term project
   The dates for the beta version and code review are flexible, but make arrangements with your lab partners if you want to change these dates.

   - Send a PR for the beta version: Tuesday, 11/28

   - Submit a link to a code review on a PR: Thursday, 11/30

   - Presentation to the class: Monday, 12/4
+    Be sure to read the [presentation guidelines](../TermProject/CS295N-TermProjectPresentationGuide.html).

-    - Submit links to the production version: Monday, 12/4
+  - Submit links for the production version: Monday, 12/4

 - Labs

   - Lab 8 (Seed data and Line) Code review: Tuesday, 11/28

   - Lab 8 Production version: 11/30

   - Lab 9 (Debugging) is optional, extra credit: 12/4

 - Final Quiz: online Monday 12/4 through Wednesday 12/6
   If anyone wants to take the quiz on campus, in the classroom, I'll open the classroom on Wednesday at class time, 10:00am.

+- Late submissions

+  Monday of finals week is the last day I will accept late work.